mavryk-network/mvindex/README.md

 - flexible metadata support
 - pruning of unused historic snapshots
 - configurable indexing delay to avoid reorgs and serve finalized data only
-- decodes on-chain (tezos domains reverse records) and off-chain (tezos profiles) account metadata
+- decodes on-chain (mavryk domains reverse records) and off-chain (mavryk profiles) account metadata
 - identifies and decodes mint/burn/transfer of a broad range of FA tokens

 **Supported indexes and data tables**